Note reads "To Do: make pros and cons list," pinned to calendar with red pin

 Colleges with trimester schedules

 As its name suggests, the trimester calendar divides the school year into three segments; the catch here is that the trimester system is often called the quarter system because they are exactly the same schedule, except that the quarter calendar includes summer as its fourth term.
-Colleges with these calendars generally begin in mid-September and end in the middle of June, which is considerably later than schools that function on semesters.
+Colleges with these calendars generally begin in mid-September and end in mid-June, which is considerably later than schools that function on semesters.
 Since there are more terms in a year, each fall, winter, and spring trimester is only 10 weeks long.

 • Only three classes per term: More terms per year means more opportunities to take classes, so on average students take only three classes per session.
 The obvious perks are that you can better focus on your classes since you'll have less to worry about and that testing seasons won’t be as stressful with fewer assessments to clear.